- Register for Information & Opportunities

 Register For Information & Opportunities

-Please register your interest in bushfire recovery with us via the link below.
+Please register your interest in supporting the environmental recovery from the bushfires.

 Initially, we are publishing a newsletter with information about the recovery and opportunities to be involved.
-You will receive a welcome email with some initial information and then one email newsletter a week.I'm Interested in Bushfire Recovery
+You will receive a welcome email with some initial information and then one email newsletter every other week.I'm Interested in Bushfire Recovery

 If you are an organisation interested in corporate volunteering, please register your interest here.

 If your organisation is involved in recovery efforts and needs support for that work, you can get in touch to request support here.I Need Support with Bushfire Recovery

 Our Role – National Coordination of Environmental Recovery

 With $25 million assigned to an emergency intervention fund for immediate, critical wildlife and habitat survival interventions, a further $25 million has been made available to support wildlife rescue, zoos, Natural Resource Management Groups, Greening Australia and Conservation Volunteers Australia.

 Conservation Volunteers Australia has been selected to coordinate the national environmental volunteering response to the bushfire crisis.
 From our experience in other disaster responses, we know that large numbers of people will contribute their time and skills to help with recovery over the many weeks, months and years ahead.

 Responding will require efforts at a scale that will only be known once affected areas are declared safe, and damage has been assessed.
 The sheer scale of the fires, the sensitive nature of many of the areas affected, and the numbers of wildlife that are displaced are enormous.
 We stand ready to help volunteers to contribute and direct their efforts to recovery actions that will help land, water and wildlife.

 Beyond the terrible human and community impacts, we already know that the environmental damage is enormous.
 Millions of native animals have been lost, many species are under threat and massive areas of habitat have been impacted.